 You can read other posts from our visit to Southeast Asia including Indonesia, Thailand and Malaysia.
 Check out other posts from our adventures including our trek through Nepal, camper van-cation around Tasmania and misadventures in India.
 They are sure to inspire your lust for travel!

 Do you need long term travel in your future?
-Check out our Planning Page where you can learn how to prepare for a lengthy trip, see how to never check your bags on planes, find out about travel security and make sense of travel insurance, amongst others.
+Check out our Trip Planning posts, where you can learn how to prepare for a lengthy trip, see how to never check your bags on planes, find out about travel security and make sense of travel insurance, amongst others.
 And as always, feel free to Contact Us if you have any questions about our trips, we would love to hear from you!